 Whether you choose a natural or synthetic stone will make almost no difference to a beginner or home knife sharpener, but I would suggest using a water stone and not an oil stone.

-Of course high quality and rare natural stones do exist such as the whetstones from Kyoto Japan or the Belgian Coticule stones from Belgium which were even used by the Romans!
+Of course, high quality and rare natural stones do exist such as the whetstones from Japan or the Belgian Coticule stones from Belgium which were even used by the Romans!

 Sharpening Kitchen Knives

 Enough about the technical side of the sharpening stones though.
-How do you actually sharpen these dull knives of yours!?
-The method itself is very simple, the execution, of course is what takes practice.
+How to sharpen kitchen knives that are dull!?
+The method itself is very simple, the execution, of course, is what takes practice.

 Depending on how dull the blade is there are generally three steps involved in knife sharpening: